guildxyz/guild.xyz/cypress/e2e/readme.md

 ### Custom commands

 Sometimes you can find yourself in a situation where you start repeating yourself.
 In this case, you can create a custom command within the `/cypress/support/commands.ts` file.
-We already have a couple of custom commands, like `getByDataTest`, `connectWallet`, and `cleanIndexedDB`.
+We already have a couple of custom commands, like `getByDataTest`, `connectWallet`, and `clearIndexedDB`.

 ### How to use selectors